Because of elevator repair work, the Ford’s Theatre Museum will not have elevator access.

 Ford's Theatre offers a range of gift certificates that are perfect for giving at any occasion.
 For more information, please call the Box Office at (202) 347-4833.

 Please note: Ticketmaster is the official ticket purveyor for Ford’s Theatre events.
 Only tickets sold by Ticketmaster, Ford’s Theatre and outlets authorized by Ford’s Theatre will be accepted and good for entry.
 Tickets sold through re-sale outlets and websites will not be honored.
 Ford’s Theatre reserves the right to: 1) Limit sales to 10 tickets per household, per production; 2) Require photo ID and full contact information for every purchase; 3) Refuse sales at any time due to limited availability or to any patrons reaching the limits previously noted; 4) Refuse to sell tickets to identified ticket resellers; 5) Revoke any tickets sold to identified ticket resellers through a full refund at face value.
 There are no refunds or exchanges unless a performance is canceled.
-Ford’s Theatre Society does not permit children younger than five attend mainstage performances; all guests regardless of age are required to have a ticket.
+Ford’s Theatre Society does not recommend children younger than five attend mainstage performances; all guests regardless of age are required to have a ticket.